nayanwij/nayanwij/README.md

 ### I am working on project on dengue transmission dynamics in Sri Lanka using surveillance data.
 I am interested in modelling anything vector borne, especially, dengue and malaria.

-🌱 Fascinated by viruses and viral evolution, genetic epidemiology, genomic surveillance strategies, and spatial modelling.
+🌱 Fascinated by viruses and viral evolution, systems biology approaches to understand viral pathogenesis, genetic epidemiology, genomic surveillance strategies, and spatial modelling.

 🌱 I’m currently implementing RStan, perusing Python, and love using GitHub to share reproducible research.